The Shure SE215 PROs are good for beginner audiophiles looking to step up into the hi-fi realm and also veteran audiophiles.See On Amazon

 The isolation of the ZSX is about average and there is negligible sound leakage.
 They can be worn on public transport, however, the volume will have to be raised a bit to cancel noise and also to enable you to hear the music properly.

 The KZ ZSX has an overall V-shaped sound that is energetic and very enjoyable.
 The bass is at the forefront of its sound signature.
 It is deep and punchy and never gets boomy.
 It does interfere with the midrange a little making male vocals suffer from a little congestion.
 Female vocals are forward and well reproduced.
 The overall midrange sounds realistic but some instruments like drums can end up sounding thin.
-The treble has a good amount of air, but on treble centric or poorly recorded music can stray into harshness.
+The treble has a good amount of air, but treble-centric or poorly recorded music can stray into harshness.
 The soundstage is good, while the imaging and positional prompts are good at this value.

 In-Ear Monitors or IEMs for short, are a professional grade of earphones or earbuds.
 IEMs are used bu audio engineers, audiophiles, and musicians to listen to music, hear stage instrumentation, or hear a mix of vocals for recording mixing or live performance.
 Unlike in-ear monitor systems, this list features IEMs that can be used by consumers in a home setting to listen to their favorite records and music.

 In-ear monitor systems are used by musicians to listen to their music while they play it on stage.
 In-ear monitor systems consist of three components, a transmitter, receiver, and IEMs.
 The transmitter sends audio to the receiver, which is worn by the musician.
 The receiver receives the monitor mix and then sends audio to the IEMs.
-If you are looking for an in-ear monitor system, check out our best in-ear monitor systems.

 IEMs, just like headphones use drivers to reproduce sound.
 These miniaturized driver components are like the ones used in full-size headphones but smaller.
 The drivers in IEMs include dynamic, balanced armature, planar magnetic, electrostatic, and hybrid drivers.
 All these drivers come with their lists of pros and cons.
 You can read more about these drivers in our in-depth post of the six headphones drivers explained.